aladefemi001/aladefemi001/README.md

 🎯 **I turn raw data into powerful insights.**

-I'm a passionate and detail-driven data analyst with hands-on experience in **data extraction, cleaning, modeling, analysis, and visualization**.
+I'm a passionate and detail-driven data analyst and an aspiring data scientist with hands-on experience in **data extraction, cleaning, modeling, analysis, and visualization**.
 I specialize in transforming complex datasets into meaningful dashboards and actionable insights that drive decision-making.

 ### 🧰 Tools & Technologies I Use
 - **Visualization**: Power BI, Excel, Tableau